What Is a BBA? Guide to the Bachelor of Business Administration

 A bachelor of business administration degree prepares students for careers in management, finance, accounting, or other fields related to business.
 Read on for more on everything from curriculum to skills to job prospects.

-BBA stands for Bachelor of Business Administration—essentially a bachelor's degree you can earn to prepare for the business world.
-Many students who earn a BBA choose to go into management or start their own businesses.
-However, many others may use the degree as a starting point for a career in a field like marketing, accounting, finance, real estate, or even education.
-You may find your BBA program doesn't just focus on business administration.
-Instead, it allows you to specialize in an area like marketing, health care, accounting, or management so you're better equipped to work in those industries.
+BBA stands for Bachelor of Business Administration—essentially, a bachelor's degree you can earn to prepare for the business world.
+Many learners who earn a BBA degree choose to go into management or start their own businesses.
+However, others may use the degree as a starting point for a career in marketing, accounting, finance, real estate, or even education.

 A great number of four-year universities and colleges offer BBA degrees, and many of them even have online programs.
 It's not uncommon for a person to gain some work experience and return to school to earn a BBA to help advance their career.
-Many even continue on to earn a Master of Business Administration (MBA) degree.
+Many even continue to earn a Master of Business Administration (MBA) degree.
 A degree in business administration can open doors.
-It looks good on your resume, and it can arm you with the tools you'll need to succeed in business, whether you want a new career in a new industry, to become an entrepreneur, or simply go for a promotion within the company where you work now.
+It looks good on your resume, and it can arm you with the tools you'll need to succeed in business, whether you want a new career in a new industry, to become an entrepreneur, or to go for a promotion within the company where you work now.

 What is a BBA?